Timex Sinclair 2068: History

 Following Timex's ZX81-based T/S 1000 and T/S 1500, a new series of ZX Spectrum-based machines was created.
+Initially named T/S 2000 (as reflected on the user manual), this early version featured a case and keyboard very similar to that of the ZX Spectrum and was exhibited at the early 1983 CES show where Creative Computing gave it a positive reception.

-Initially named T/S 2000 (as reflected on the user manual), the machine evolved into the T/S 2048 prototype, and was eventually released as T/S 2068, with the name chosen mainly for marketing reasons.
+This model machine evolved into the T/S 2048 prototype, and was eventually released as T/S 2068, with the name chosen mainly for marketing reasons.

 Advertisements described the T/S 2068 as offering 72K of memory, color, and sound for a price under $200.
 Like the T/S 1500 was announced as a 40K memory machine (16K RAM + 24K ROM), so the 2068 was announced as a 72K machine (48K RAM + 24K ROM).

 Although Timex Computer Corporation folded in February 1984, the independent Portuguese division continued to sell the machine in Portugal as the Timex Computer 2068, and Poland until 1989, as the Unipolbrit Komputer 2086.
 Although the Portuguese-made TC 2068 was also sold in Poland, only the Komputer 2086 was actually made there.